CDs for Sale

 Got home Sunday from Lopez Island and a few days working on MOM.
 We'd gone to Vancouver Island to talk to the mast maker.
 We crossed from Port Angeles to Victoria on the MV Coho.
 Here is picture of our salvaged mast section that we will be using for a boom.
 It was a fast and furious trip but well worth it to check in on MOM.

-While at Moonflower, we installed the sink & drain.
+While at MOM, we installed the sink and drain.
 Placed the Head parts we had and did a mock up holding tank of cardboard and fitted that all out.
-Put the fill hoses in place for the 2 water tanks & the big fuel tank plus vent hose for all.
-We started & ran the engine for a while.
-SUZI jumped to life & ran flawlessly for a half hour.
+Put the fill hoses in place for the 2 water tanks and the big fuel tank plus vent hose for all.
+We started and ran the engine for a while.
+SUZI jumped to life and ran flawlessly for a half hour.
 This is the kind of thing that you can only do with an engine that has skeg cooling.

-It was COLD & dark most of the time on Lopez.
-We awoke to an icy deck w/ no non-skid since we’re not done painting the decks & cabintop.
-BUT it was nice and warm inside with a space heater & a nice hot water bottle in the V-berth every night we were there.
-The last morning we were there I asked the Boat Yard owner, Ron, if he ever had stuff, “like Capt.’s chairs taken out from other boats he’d like to get rid of.”
-He went up into the attic & came down w/ the chair we wanted to get in perfect condition!
-So we have our first “seat” in MOM!
+It was COLD and dark most of the time on Lopez.
+We awoke to an icy deck with no non-skid since we're not done painting the decks and cabintop.
+It was nice and warm inside with a space heater and a nice hot water bottle in the V-berth every night we were there.
+The last morning we were there I asked the Boat Yard owner, Ron, if he ever had stuff, "like Capt's chairs taken out from other boats he'd like to get rid of."
+He went up into the attic and came down with the chair we wanted in perfect condition!
+So we have our first "seat" in MOM!